Shivadharushni-M/Game-Project/README.md

-I have created a Memory Quest Challenge using html, css and javascripy
+I have created a Memory Quest Challenge using html, css and javascript